 Lovely Forstner Brewery is a microbrewery run by the leading female brewer in Austria.
-Beer was traditionally a female thing in Austria – apparently, a kettle was a part of all good dowries!
-The women brewed the beer at home as they couldn’t drink the water and became rather good at it!
+Beer was traditionally a female thing in Austria – apparently, a kettle was a part of all good dowries.

 Elfriede Forstner now brews genuinely hand made and homemade beer once a week.
-The packaging is very attractive and in addition to good classic ales she offers more innovative products like Brewsecco – beer that has gone through the sparkling wine process!
+The packaging is very attractive and in addition to good classic ales, she offers more innovative products like Brewsecco – a beer that has gone through the sparkling wine process.

 18. Beef Bar

-The Beef Bar is housed in a building which dates back to 1615.
+The Beef Bar is housed in a building that dates back to 1615.
 The original style of this building has been retained to produce the most wonderful homemade feeling.

 19. Deutschfeistritz Scythe Forge Museum

 I wasn’t super excited to see a scythe museum on my itinerary for this trip.
-But gosh I was wrong!
-Deutschfeistritz Scythe Forge Museum has six water wheels, glowing iron, hydraulically-driven hammers and men dressed in old time outfits!
+But gosh I was wrong.

 20. Limestone Cave Lurgrotte Peggau